ricardovaltierra/sample-app/README.md

 ## How it Works

-This whole app is intended to cover the most of the functionalities of Rails without using Scaffolding.
-All of the content is generated from scratch and with a TDD aprooach.
-It take advantages on layout design using Bootstrap and SASS resources  aside to including test suite for integration.
+This whole app is intended to cover most of the functionalities of Rails without using Scaffolding.
+All of the content is generated from scratch and with a TDD approach.
+It takes advantage on layout design using Bootstrap and SASS resources aside to including a test suite for integration.

-Validations made on models for presence, length and format aside of using of `has_secure password` method.
+Validations made on models for presence, length, and format aside of using of `has_secure password` method.

-Debug information visible on this app on real time in layouts and use of Gravatars for default user images.
-Use of SSL to use `https` and propper integration of Cookies and Session variables for handling html elements and backend communication actively.
+Debug information visible on this app on real-time in layouts and use of Gravatars for default user images.
+Use of SSL to use `https` and propper integration of Cookies and Session variables for handling HTML elements and backend communication actively.

 Tokens and Remember Digest for handling data persistence.

 Authorization implemented via `before filters` to handle user hierarchy and 'Friendly forwarding' to redirect.

-DB population taking advantage of `seed.rb` aside to fixtures created on testing eviroment.
+DB population taking advantage of `seed.rb` aside to fixtures created on testing environment.

 Partials for every page section and user.
 Use of Action Mailer to create mails and views for new users with account activations - and password reset - via generated tokens.